United Kingdom in the Eurovision Song Contest 2011: Points awarded by the United Kingdom

+Detailed voting results

 After Eurovision

 The final of the Eurovision Song Contest 2011 was watched by an average of 9.54 million viewers in the United Kingdom with a market share of 40.4%, more than double the previous year and making it the most watched Eurovision Song Contest final since 1999.
 After the contest, "I Can" entered the top ten iTunes download charts in several European countries.